 The old mattresses did not go to waste either, they were donated to to Camp Maskeptoon on Pigeon Lake and Moose lake.

 The Elmer and Ona Hansen Memorial Scholarship is designed to help rural farm youth who must leave home to pursue a post-secondary education or trade.
-The following scholarship amounts will be awarded in 2019:

 For more information regarding the scholarship and where to apply, please visit http://www.4h.ab.ca/About/scholarships.html